-Stress and Acne: Does Being Frazzled Cause Bumps and Breakouts?
+Stress and Acne: Does Being Frazzled Cause Breakouts?

 It’s stressful having acne, but does being under stress cause acne?
 Many adults and teens who break out have read or heard that stress makes acne worse or can even trigger breakouts on normally clear skin.
-But, to repeat: Can you get acne just from stress?
+But, can you actually get acne from stress?

 The truth is—and we’re not trying to stress you further—YES, there’s a connection between all types of stress and acne.
 BUT, stress doesn’t cause acne for everyone.
 (Do any of us know anyone who isn’t stressed about something?)

 Here’s the science behind stress and acne: Researchers have theorized that a substance in the body known as cortisol (a steroid hormone everyone has that’s produced in excess when you’re stressed) can combine with androgens (male hormones everyone has), triggering factors within skin that can set the stage for breakouts.

 Research into whether or not the interaction between cortisol and androgens causes increased oil production and, therefore, triggers acne has shown conflicting results.
 What seems certain is that stress releases inflammatory substances in skin that can make acne worse.
 This often leads to an increase in red, swollen breakouts and clusters of clogged pores or white bumps.